Genx-unidirectional/typescript-projects/08-ts-refined/README.md

 for readonly array: we cannot assign another array which has exact same type of that readonly array because that array pointing the address and the readonly pointing the address will be same that never going to be happen because when we assign normal array to readonly array we are mutating the values of that readonly array by assigning to normal array

 # Utility

+# Classes

+-> we have to explicitly call the base class method with super keyword of if the

+->We can put more specified type to the base class fields which are initialized in the base class we use declare keyword for the field which we are going to give more detailed type in the derived class
+->Protected fields cannot be accessed via derived class instance